 During this final stage of packing, you’ll pack more and more of your stuff, possibly at an increasingly rapid rate since people tend to underestimate how long packing will take.

 One possible method of staying organized with packing and unpacking is to number the boxes.
 This numbering would be in addition to labeling each box with the name of the room.
 The idea behind numbering the boxes is that the boxes with the lowest numbers were packed first and can be opened last because they contain non-essential items that you can do without for a while.
 The highest numbered boxes should be items you use every day, which is why you would wait until the very end to pack them.
 If you don’t end up using a numbering system to prioritize your boxes, be sure to label certain boxes as “Open First.”

 Packing a suitcase or duffle bag with essential items for each person will allow you to finish boxing up the rest of the house.

 Eventually, you’ll need to pack almost everything so, near the end, you might be living out of a suitcase and eating takeout.
 Your essentials bag will probably contain clothing, medication, and toiletries.
 It should also include your moving folder with important documents like paperwork from your state to state movers, your to-do-list and/or moving checklist, and the information needed to start up utilities at your new home.

 The inevitable changes that often come along with moving across the country, such as a new job, new school, and new friends, can be stressful, but the actual move doesn’t have to be.
 By following the above tips and systematically chipping away at your to-do list, you’ll be well on your way to a successful long-distance move.

-Suddath has been moving families since 1919 and is an agent of United Van Lines, one of the leading cross-country moving companies in the United States.
+Suddath has been moving families since 1919 and is an agent of Atlas Van Lines, one of the leading cross-country moving companies in the United States.
 Get in touch for a customized moving quote on your long-distance move.